 The “decibel” is often used to describe the level or loudness of a sound.
 Unfortunately, the decibel can be a little confusing.
 If you would like to dive into more detail, check out my post, what is a decibel in an audio recording.

 But loudness isn’t just about decibels.

-Loudness is the volume of sound that a person feels and it is the average sound level rather than peak levels.
+Loudness is the volume of sound that a person feels, and it is the average sound level rather than the peak levels.
 Loudness also depends on the equalization of your audio and dynamic range compression.

 So, although you keep the peak levels the same, you could make your audio sound louder by boosting certain frequencies and adding dynamic range compression.

 To take account of the way people perceive loudness the International Telecommunications Union (ITU) developed a standard for loudness.
 The European Broadcasting Union (EBU) then suggested a revision.

 You may hear the standard referred to as ITU BS.1770-3.
 But you may also come across ATSC A/85 and EBU R128.
 Don’t worry, the last two are based on ITU 1770-3.